Grinouille/Secret-Santa-du-Forum-Dessin-avec-Python/README.md

 ## 3. Testez le script

-## 4. Ouvrz le fichier 'send-letters.py'
+## 4. Ouvrez le fichier 'send-letters.py'

 This will read the configuration file and perform a "dry run" of the various